 Having a strong social media marketing strategy will help you get better results from a social platform.
 And you don’t have to have a unique strategy for every social media network you are on.
 However, if you truly want to build a real social media presence, you need to tailor your content for the platform you are focusing on.

 If you look around, you’ll find that all social media platforms have different rules when it comes to content.
 For instance, the character limit you have on Twitter is different than that of Facebook.
 Which is why your message needs to be modified to suit each platform, keeping in mind it’s options & limitations.
 Also, don’t forget to use hashtags on your social media posts to maximize its reach.

 Regardless of the size of your company and your niche, you need to work on humanizing your brand on social media.
 Social media is about people having a relationship with people, not faceless corporations.
 Your brand needs to showcase a real personality, or else your target audience will have a hard time connecting with it.

 If you think people will get impressed if you present yourself as a huge, busy company, think again.
-Today, in the modern times, transparency is everything.
+That might work on search engines like Google as you would establish yourself as a credible business.
+However when it comes to social media, transparency is everything.
 Especially knowing the fact that there are many scams going around.
 Which is why people want to know the human side of your company.
 They want to connect to it on a personal level.